 This course content includes all digital lessons; however, it does not include assessments and is non-credit bearing.
 It is intended to provide educators and parents with enrichment materials they can use to keep students engaged and learning during school closures.

-The free access to this course content will end after September 30, 2021, with the exception of EdReady Math and EdReady English, which ended after July 31, 2020.
+The free access to this course content will end after September 30, 2022.

 If you’re using our free course content to supplement student learning during school closures, check out this weekly checklist template to help you organize activities for your student(s).